abiolaemma/solavisetech-automated-cicd-proj/README.md

 ### GitHub webhook

 1) #### Add jenkins webhook to github
-    - Access your repo **devops-fully-automated-infra** on github
+    - Access your repo **devopsgurus-workspace** on github
     - Goto Settings --> Webhooks --> Click on Add webhook
     - Payload URL: **htpp://REPLACE-JENKINS-SERVER-PUBLIC-IP:8080/github-webhook/**             (Note: The IP should be public as GitHub is outside of the AWS VPC where Jenkins server is hosted)
     - Click on Add webhook

 2) #### Configure on the Jenkins side to pull based on the event
     - Access your jenkins server, pipeline **app-infra-pipeline**
-    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project devops-fully-automated.
+    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project solavistech-cicd-project.
     - Scroll down --> In the Build Triggers section -->  **Select GitHub hook trigger for GITScm polling checkbox**

 Once both the above steps are done click on Save.